hcholab/sfkit/docs/source/installation.rst

       -p 8060-8080:8060-8080 \
       ghcr.io/hcholab/sfkit <auth | networking | generate_keys | register_data | run_protocol>

+**For Apple Silicon users**: Add the ``--platform linux/amd64`` flag before the image name to pull and run the x86_64 container using Docker's emulation.

 Here's a breakdown of each of these arguments:

 * ``--rm``: Remove the container after it exits